Troy University: Confucius Institute

 Established in 2007, the Confucius Institute at Troy University is a public institution affiliated with the Ministry of Education of the People's Republic of China, funded and arranged in part by Hanban, which is itself affiliated with the Chinese government, and the stated aim of which is to promote the Chinese language and culture, support local Chinese teaching, and facilitate cultural exchanges.
 The institute also offers summer camps for high school students, consultation for economic development, and promotion of Chinese outreach programs.
 Some have expressed concerns related to academic freedom and political influence of the Chinese government specially regarding such things as the comment of a former senior Chinese official, Li Changchun that Confucius Institutes are "an important part of China's overseas propaganda set-up".
 Troy University was the first college in Alabama to open a Confucius Institute.
+Troy closed the institute in March of 2023, since the 2021 National Defense Authorization Act would remove the university's eligibility to receive defense funding for having the institute starting in October of that year.

 Center for International Programs

 The university has over 800 international students from 75 countries on the main campus, and offers special programs for students such as the English as Second Language Center (ECL).
 Troy also has a dormitory named Pace Hall.